There are more than 1,200 species of bats worldwide – making up one-fifth of the world’s mammal population.

 Bats' consumption of insects is highly beneficial to agriculture.
 Experts estimate that the annual value of bats to Tennessee agriculture is $313 million.
 Nationally, the value of bats to America's farmers is $3.7 billion annually.

 Sixteen species of bats inhabit Tennessee.
 All of them are insect eaters.
+Visit the Tennessee Bat Working Group site to learn about all 16 bat species.

 Forty different species of bats live in the United States.